AbbasMZ/3D_super_resolution_dataset_maker/README.md

 # 3D_super_resolution_dataset_maker
 This program generates low resolution (LR) and high resolution (HR) image pairs from a given dataset containing 3D nifti images.
+Note that technically, the notion of LR here refers to downsampling as it fits medical imaging applications.

 ## Installation
 Clone this repository: